 The photometric plan indicates the use of a decorative lighting fixture and details of the proposed lighting fixture and photometrics are provided on the plans.
 However, the landscape plan shows that some pole lights are located on individual lots.
-Those lights should be relocated to the areas to be dedicated to the homeowner association.
+Those lights should be relocated to the areas to be dedicated to the homeowners association wherever possible, or an access and maintenance easement provided.